rickypinci/BATCH/README.md

 **Deployment:**
 To deploy the Lambda serverless function follow the instruction in the following link.
-However, this code and model provided in the demo does not support batching.
+However, this tutorial do not support batching.

 https://aws.amazon.com/blogs/machine-learning/how-to-deploy-deep-learning-models-with-aws-lambda-and-tensorflow/